outpaddling/Coding-Standards/README.md

 ## Modularity

 1. Any function that might be useful to another program should be placed in a library such as libxtend or biolibc, rather than the application.
+For a typical C project, about 2/3 to 3/4 of all the code I write ends up in libraries.

 2. Absolutely no global variables unless there is no alternative.
 In my decades of programming, the only place I've encountered where global variables